Our first connections

 Zaza Archetype

-A zaza is the other parent or a godparent or a close friend to the family.
-And they don’t only exist in same-sex couples.
+A zaza is the other parent, or a godparent, or a close friend to the family.
+It can be the other mum, or the other dad, in a same-sex relationship, but zazas don’t only exist in same-sex couples.

 They might also have the role of additional fathers or mothers, this is very much up to them and the arrangements that are being made.